Frodo: ‘It’s a pity Bilbo didn’t kill Gollum when he had the chance.’

 First, Dogen reiterates that the Buddhas and Bodhisattvas of the Buddhist tradition were all normal sentient beings at some point, with foibles, bad habits, etc. However, they resolved to change, and in time they became something much more.
 We saw this in the second chapter of the Shushogi as well, so we can definitely infer that Dogen sincerely believed that everyone could accomplish the Buddhist path if they only applied themselves.

-Side note : I grew up in a broken home as a kid, with two younger sisters, and a chaotic home environment, and needlessly to say I did poorly in school.
+I grew up in a broken home as a kid, with two younger sisters, and a chaotic family environment, and needlessly to say I did poorly in school.
 I remember year after year my teachers would tell my mom that if I just applied myself, I’d do really well.
 Finally, in the 10th grade, after reading a copy of J.R.R.
 Tolkien’s Fellowship of the Ring, I discovered that I really liked reading, and soon my grades improved enough that I could get into the local University and live the life I do now.
 So, I can attest that “believing in yourself, and applying yourself” really is true.

 Second, Dogen is clearly not concerned about Dharma Decline, which was the milieu at the time in medieval Japanese Buddhism.
 Most sects in Japan had felt that because of the increasing chaos and declining Buddhist institutions, which roughly lined up with some aspects of Buddhist chronology,2 traditional Buddhist practice could no longer provide solutions to people’s suffering, hence alternative solutions arose.
 However, looking back from the 21st century, 8 centuries later, this may seem silly now.
 Yet, it was an intensely discussed subject at the time.
 Presumably, since Dogen had journeyed to China unlike other eminent monks at the time, he saw things from a different perspective and wasn’t convinced that the End Times were nigh.